Ultrapure water: Particles

 Particles in UPW have always presented a major problem for semiconductor manufacture, as any particle landing on a silicon wafer can bridge the gap between the electrical pathways in the semiconductor circuitry.
 When a pathway is short-circuited the semiconductor device will not work properly; such a failure is called a yield loss, one of the most closely watched parameters in the semiconductor industry.
 The technique of choice to detect these single particles has been to shine a light beam (a laser) through a small volume of UPW and detect the light scattered by any particles (instruments based on this technique are called laser particle counters or LPCs).
 As semiconductor manufacturers pack more and more transistors into the same physical space, the circuitry line-width has become narrow and narrower.
 As a result, LPC manufacturers have had to use more and more powerful lasers and very sophisticated scattered light detectors to keep pace.
 As line-width approaches 10 nm (a human hair is approximately 100,000 nm in diameter) LPC technology is becoming limited by secondary optical effects, and new particle measurement techniques will be required.
 Recently, one such novel analysis method named NDLS has successfully been brought into use at Electrum Laboratory (Royal Institute of Technology) in Stockholm, Sweden.
 NDLS is based on Dynamic Light Scattering (DLS) instrumentation.

 Non-volatile residue

 Another type of contamination in UPW is dissolved inorganic material, primarily silica.
-Silica is one of the most abundant mineral on the planet and is found in all water supplies.
+Silica is one of the most abundant minerals on the planet and is found in all water supplies.
 Any dissolved inorganic material has the potential to remain on the wafer as the UPW dries.
 Once again this can lead to a significant loss in yield.
 To detect trace amounts of dissolved inorganic material a measurement of non-volatile residue is commonly used.
 This technique involves using a nebulizer to create droplets of UPW suspended in a stream of air.
 These droplets are dried at a high temperature to produce an aerosol of non-volatile residue particles.
 A measurement device called a condensation particle counter then counts the residue particles to give a reading in parts per trillion (ppt) by weight.